asharvi1/acerta/README.md

 by Arun Chandra Sharvirala

-Aiming for the bonus points, I went with the serverless architecture to solve this challenge.
-I chose AWS lambda for deploying my api.
+I went with the serverless architecture to solve this challenge and chose AWS lambda for deploying my api.
 I will go through the process step-by-step and explain each of my files.
 The files are available at [GitHub](https://github.com/asharvi1/acerta).

-## Project motive
+## Project Highlights

-- Since model building is not important for this project, I will only be using machine learning models such as `Linear Regression`, `Support Vector Machine` and `Random Forest`.
+- Multi-model API support.
+This model uses `Linear Regression`, `Support Vector Machine` and `Random Forest`.
+You can predict the house price with any of the models when you invoke the API.
-- I was more familiar with AWS, so I will be chosing `AWS Lambda` for this project.
-- I will also be using `ECR` to save my docker image and be used for deploying the api.
-- I will be using `amazon/python3.8` as my base image.
-- I will be using `AWS Serverless Application Model (AWS SAM) CLI` for this challenge.
+- Serverless architecture.
+  - `AWS Lambda`.
+  - `AWS ECR` to store the docker image.
+- Containerized project
+  - `Docker`
+- Python libraries
+  - `scikit learn`
+  - `joblib`
+  - `numpy`
+  - `pandas`

 ## Project Files